 In 1998, the operators of an ice cream truck in Bensonhurst, Brooklyn, were busted for selling more than just Fudgsicles.
 “It was full service: ice cream, bonbons and weed,'' Sgt.
 Richard W. Miller of the 62nd Precinct told The New York Times.
 Lorna Gaudette of Lake Havasu, Ariz., was arrested on the same charges — selling “really Good Humor” — out of an ice cream truck — in 2010.
 And more recently, on Staten Island, a mobile purveyor of both Rocket Pops and the prescription painkiller oxycodone was shut down.
 I’ve even encountered an idle ice cream truck in South Philadelphia that was straight out of “Cheech and Chong’s Nice Dreams.”
 I’m unsure if the teenagers running the truck were selling or just smoking what I smelled as I walked by, but one thing’s for certain: Mister Softee was most certainly stoned.

-Have a great summer, and if the roving ice cream trucks continue to (understandably) give you pause, you can always just download some creepy jingles and make your own frozen treats.
+If the roving ice cream trucks continue to (understandably) give you pause, you can always make your own frozen treats.
 I’m going to spend my summer fantasizing about eating a cherry-dipped served out of this amphibious beauty floating down the Thames in London.